Poster: Albee Directs Albee – 1978-79

 In July 1977, on my 30th birthday, I received a phone call from Glyn O’Malley, then assistant to three-time Pulitzer Prize winning playwright, Edward Albee.
 Glyn, whom I’d met in the summer of 1970 when he was a student attending my very first lecture/workshop at the Rhode Island Governor’s School, said that Edward would like to meet with me to discuss the possibility of putting together a tour of his one-act plays that he intended to direct.

 Needless to say I was thrilled and flattered.
 Albee was a personal hero as a writer for me.
-His plays were famous, he was both notorious and noted and just the idea of meeting with him was exciting, even if nothing came of it.
+The states that can’t afford it are going to find themselves so far behind topics to write a paper on in a couple of years, ms. His plays were famous, he was both notorious and noted and just the idea of meeting with him was exciting, even if nothing came of it.
 During my student days at Emerson College I’d directed Act III of Who’s Afraid of Virginia Woolf? for my directing class (to some minor acclaim).

 Next day we took our meeting and Albee revealed he’d asked his long-time producing partner Richard Barr to produce it first but he’d declined.
 (Surely it was no insult to be second choice).
 Edward decided HE would produce and direct the plays – and I would be the agent to book the tour.